finos/common-domain-model/documentation/source/documentation.rst

 Legal Agreements
 ----------------

-The CDM provides a digital representation of the legal agreements that govern financial contracts and workflows.
+The CDM provides a digital representation of the legal agreements that govern transactions and workflows.
 The benefits of this digital representation are summarized below:

 * **Supporting marketplace initiatives to streamline and standardise legal agreements** with a comprehensive digital representation of such agreements.
 * **Providing a comprehensive representation of the financial workflows** by complementing the contract and lifecycle event model and formally tying legal data to the business outcome and performance of legal clauses. (e.g. in collateral management where lifecycle processes require reference to parameters found in the associated legal agreements, such as the Credit Support Annex).
-* **Supporting the direct implementation of functional processes** by providing a normalised representation of legal agreements as structured data, as opposed to the unstructured data contained of a full legal text that needs to be interpretated first before any implementation (e.g. for a calculation of an amount specified in a legal definition).
+* **Supporting the direct implementation of functional processes** by providing a normalised representation of legal agreements as structured data, as opposed to the unstructured data contained of a full legal text that needs to be interpreted first before any implementation (e.g. for a calculation of an amount specified in a legal definition).

 Initial focus of CDM on ISDA documentation:

 The ISDA Master Agreement is an internationally recognised document which is used to provide certain legal and credit protection for parties who enter into OTC derivatives.
 Parties that execute agreements for OTC derivatives are expected to have bi-lateral Master Agreements with each other that cover an agreed range of transactions.
-In addition to the Master Agreement are sets of credit support documentation which parties may enter into as part of Master Agreement.
+Accordingly in the CDM each transaction can be associated with a single master agreement, and a single master agreement can be associated with multiple transaction.
+In addition to the Master Agreement are sets of credit support documentation which parties may enter into as part of Master Agreement to contain the terms on which they will exchange collateral for their OTC derivatives.

+The collateral provides protection to a party against the risk that its counterparty defaults and fails to pay the amount that it owes on default.
+This risk is typically of two types, current exposure and potential future exposure.
+Current exposure is the current replacement value of the transactions, i.e. the net amount a party would have to pay to replace those transactions in the market.
+Collateral for this amount is called variation margin.
+Potential future exposure is the amount by which the replacement value could increase in future over a given time horizon.
+Collateral for this amount is called initial margin.
+Collateral can be provided in the form of cash, securities, or other agreed assets, and is typically posted from one party to other, or to a third party custodian.

+There are several different types of ISDA credit support document, reflecting variation and initial margin, regulatory requirements and terms for legal relationships under different legal jurisdictions.
 The key components of the suite of credit support documents are summarized below:

-* **Credit Support Annex (CSA)** defines the terms for the provision of collateral by the parties in derivatives transactions.
-The collateral is required in the event that the party with net negative exposure fails to fulfill its obligations in the contractual product.
-Collateral can be provided in the form of cash, securities, or other agreed assets.
-The first posting of collateral for a contractual product is known as the initial margin.
-Subsequent incremental additions or subtractions are known as the variation margin.
+* **Credit Support Annexes (CSAs)** exist in New York, English, Irish, French and Japanese law forms.
+They define the terms for the provision of collateral by the parties in derivatives transactions, and in some cases they are specialized for initial margin or variation margin.
-* **Credit Support Deed** defines the rights of ownership of collataral that has been provided (posted) by a party to a contractual product transaction.
+* **Credit Support Deed CSD** is cert similar to a CSA, except that it is used to create specific type of legal rights over the collateral under English and Irish law, which requires a specific type of legal agreement (a deed).
-* **The Collateral Transfer Agreement and Security Agreement** defines a collateral arrangement between two parties where the collateral is held in a bank custodian account for use in complying with initial margin requirements.
-These agreements allow parties to apply one governing law to the mechanical aspects of the collateral relationship and a different governing law to the grant and enforcement of security over the segregated account.
+* **The Collateral Transfer Agreement and Security Agreement** together define a collateral arrangement where the collateral is posted to a custodian account for use in complying with initial margin requirements.
+These agreements allow parties to apply one governing law to the mechanical aspects of the collateral relationship and a different governing law to the grant and enforcement of security over the custodian account, allowing for more flexible combinations of law to apply (compared to the CSA and CSD) where the parties and their custodians are in different jurisdictions.

-ISDA provides standard templates for these types of agreements in each applicable jurisdiction, such as the UK, US, France, and Japan.
-The role of a specific agreement template is further qualified by its use for initial margin (IM) or variation margin (VM).
-Updates to the documents are referenced by the year in which they are published.

 It is within these types of agreements that the CDM legal agreement model has been initially deployed, and for which you will find examples and references to below, as the legal agreement model is explained.